How to Kick Off a Web Design Project Using ETR’s Proven Method [With Free Template]

-- Download the free canvas via the form below and print all three pages to poster size.
+- Download the free PCS canvas here and print all three pages to poster size.
 We usually print them at 36” x 48”.
 At that size each section can accommodate a good number of standard-sized sticky notes.
 If your team is remote, you can also import the canvas to a virtual collaboration tool like Miro.

 - Gather as many client stakeholders as you can in a room.
 The more people that can be there in person, the better.
 This is a rare opportunity to have all of the different voices you’re likely to hear from throughout the course of the project together.
 Plan for around two hours to go through the canvas.